The BEngHons (Engineering and Technology Management) degree is conferred by the following academic department: Engineering and Technology Management.

 Pass with distinction

-A student passes with distinction if he or she obtains a weighted average of at least 75% in the first 128 credits for which he or she has registered (excluding modules which were discontinued timeously).
+A student passes with distinction if he or she obtains a weighted average of at least 75% (not rounded) in the first 128 credits for which he or she has registered (excluding modules which were discontinued timeously).
 The degree is not awarded with distinction if a student fails any one module (excluding modules which were discontinued timeously).
 The degree must be completed within the prescribed study period.